ojitha/ojitha.github.io/_posts/2020-11-21-java-futures.md

 categories: [Java]
 ---

 Java `Futures` are the way to support asynchronuous operations.
+Learn the basics of [Java 9 Parallelism](https://ojitha.blogspot.com/2020/11/java-9-parallelism.html) before read this post.

 <!--more-->